Metro is a leading food and pharmaceutical company based out of Quebec and Ontario and ranks amongst the largest food retailers in Canada.

-The company operates through more than 600 food stores operating under the banners Metro, Metro Plus, Super C, Food Basics, Adonis and Premiere Moisson, as well as 650 drugstores primarily under the Jean Coutu, Brunet, Metro Pharmacy and Drug Basics.
-Metro and Metro Plus are leading Quebec and Ontario supermarket chain.
-Metro, Super C, Jean Coutu and Brunet also lead the industry in terms of customer satisfaction.Investment Data
+Due to the similar nature of operations, its two business segments, food operations, and pharmaceutical operations are combined into one reportable operating segment.
+Metro has developed a successful market segmentation strategy with its different grocery banners targeting three different market segments.
+Metro operates a network of 950 food stores under several banners including Metro, Metro Plus, Super C, Food Basics, Adonis and Premiere Moisson, as well as 650 drugstores primarily under the Jean Coutu, Brunet, Metro Pharmacy and Food Basics Pharmacy banners.
+Metro and Metro Plus are leading the Quebec and Ontario supermarket chains.
+Metro, Super C, Jean Coutu, and Brunet also lead the industry in terms of customer satisfaction.Investment Data

 - Opportunity Score: 60

 - Ticker: TSE:MRU